-On the box in which the tube came we find that the manufacturers specify a terminal voltage of 5 volts and a filament current of .25 (1/4) ampere for each tube.
+On the box in which the tube came we find that the manufacturers specify a terminal voltage of 5 volts and a filament current of .25 ( $\frac{1}{4}$ ) ampere for each tube.
 This, then, will be the voltage drop or terminal voltage of the tube under operating conditions.
-We have two tubes each requiring .25 amperes, so our storage battery will have to supply $2 \times .25$ or .5 (1/2) ampere.
+We have two tubes each requiring .25 amperes, so our storage battery will have to supply 2 × .25 or .5 ( $\frac{1}{4}$ ) ampere.
 If possible, always find the current and voltage (or the effective resistance) of the portions of the circuit in parallel before trying to find out about the series branches of the circuit.

 Because the summation of the voltage drops equals the voltage of the source, the drop across the rheostat equals 6 volts minus 5 volts or 1 volt.
-We have assumed that the drops in the varies with its temperature but for rated voltage and current can be determined closely by Ohm's Law and the information supplied by the manufacturer.
-A five-volt tube having a filament current of one-fourth ampere, for example, has a resistance of 5 divided by 1/4, or 20 ohms.
-When

-RESISTANCES CONNECTED IN SERIES, PARALLEL, AND SERIES-PARALLEL battery and leads are negligible, which is nearly true
+We have assumed that the drops in the battery and leads are negligible, which is nearly true.

-ER.